According to a recent survey, over one-third of millennials in the U.S. have a side gig to help them bring in extra money.

 In general, you do need a small amount of start-up capital.
 It can range from anywhere between $5-50 to start, but it’s really up to you and what items you plan on listing.

 I personally went through eBay Drop Shipping Guide with No Inventory – Work From Home by David Vu to help me get started.
-And dude, it’s crazy detailed!
+And it’s SO detailed!
 If you follow along with the course and complete all of the action steps, you can finish the course within a day or two.

 I was a week in when I made my first sale, it was a $3 profit.
 I was honestly just happy to see that the strategy worked lol.
 That profit continued to increase and overall it was an awesome little side gig.